-Vol 27 (1) Nov.
-2018
+Vol 28 (1)

-Influenza and Other Respiratory Viruses: Test Recommendations 2018-19 Season
+Influenza and Other Respiratory Viruses: Test Recommendations 2019-20 Season

 Influenza causes annual epidemics affecting all ages, with substantial morbidity and mortality.
 In recent years, four influenza viruses have co-circulated: two influenza A subtypes (A/H3N2, A/H1N1), and two B lineages (B/Victoria and B/Yamagata).
-The 2017-18 season was H3N2 predominant and was high severity in all age groups, resulting in an estimated 80,000 deaths in the U.S., including 180 reported deaths in children.
-Most at risk for serious disease are the very young, the elderly and those with underlying disease.
+The 2018-19 season was A/H3N2 predominant and was high severity in all age groups.
+The 2018-19 season was A/pdmH1 predominant and prolonged.
+In general, most at risk for serious disease are the very young, the elderly and those with underlying disease.
 Other respiratory viruses, especially respiratory syncytial virus (RSV), can also lead to hospitalization.